NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Results

 \subsection{Qualitative Results}

+\begin{added} \cref{fig:atc-middle-1} and \cref{fig:atc-single-1} present qualitative examples of NeMo-map compared with baseline MoDs on the ATC dataset.
+NeMo-map captures multimodal human motion patterns, which is important in open spaces with intersecting flows. \cref{fig:atc-middle-1} presents the central open area of the ATC shopping mall.
+In the region highlighted by a black circle, a dominant horizontal flow intersects with a vertical flow.
+NeMo-map preserves both motion modes, maintaining the full continuity of the crossing traffic.
+In contrast, CLiFF-map fails to capture this multimodality consistently.
+It shows the vertical flow only at the top and bottom of the marked region, while cutting off the middle section, resulting in an incomplete representation of the crossing motion.
+As a result, NeMo-map achieves lower NLL values and provides accurate representation, as shown in the NLL heatmaps in the bottom row. \end{added}

-Examples of \ours-map are shown in \cref{fig:map}.
-The model is queried at regular spatial intervals at three different times of day, at locations where human motion appears in the training dataset.
-Across the day, the map adapts smoothly to changes in human motion patterns.
-For example, in the east corridor (right side of the ATC map), the flow is directed left/upwards in the morning, shifts direction at noon, where pedestrians keep left when facing oncoming flows, and turns into right/downwards in the evening.
-(These patterns are most clearly seen when displaying only the SWGMM mixture component with the largest weight, in the bottom row, but please note that the map maintains a representation of the full multimodal distribution at all times.)
-The generated flow fields capture such temporal variations and implicitly align with the environment’s topology, even though no explicit map was provided during training.
-For instance, speeds decrease near resting benches, motion flows pass through exits, and flows follow the corridors.
+\begin{added} \cref{fig:atc-single-1} shows the NeMo-map and baseline MoDs, together with corresponding NLL heatmaps, in the east corridor of the ATC shopping mall across different times of the day.
+In this corridor (right side of the ATC map), human motion patterns vary throughout the day.
+The dominant flow is directed left/upwards in the morning, shifts direction around noon, and turns into right/downwards in the evening.
+The flow fields generated by NeMo-map capture such temporal variations and implicitly align with the environment’s topology, even though no explicit map was provided during training.
+For instance, pedestrian speeds decrease near resting benches, motion flows pass through exits, and flows follow the corridors.
+Same to the middle-region observations in \cref{fig:atc-middle-1}, NeMo-map not only captures the dominant following flow but also preserves the flow that crosses the corridor, which baseline MoDs fail to represent consistently.
+The richer representation leads to lower NLL values for NeMo-map, demonstrating its higher accuracy in modeling time-varying human dynamics. \end{added}

+\cref{fig:eth-zara01} presents generated MoDs in ETH/UCY datasets.
+The first row shows the ZARA scene at frame 600, along with the pedestrian trajectories for reference.
+The dominant motion trend in ZARA is along the horizontal direction.
+While baseline MoDs mostly conform to this dominant flow, NeMo-map adapts to an emerging upper-left directional trend.
+The second row shows NeMo-map results for three other ETH/UCY scenes: ETH, HOTEL, and UNIV.
+Pedestrian trajectories from the entire sequences are shown.
+NeMo-map captures diverse motion patterns.
+For example in the HOTEL scene, pedestrians tend to keep right when encountering oncoming flows.